Meandering the world, one whisky at a time

 Pairs well withGarlic leg of Lamb or a charcuterie platterBlue Stilton

-When John and I first tasted the Lagavulin 16 yo whisky, we looked at each other and frowned.
+When John and I first tasted the Lagavulin 16 year old whisky, we looked at each other and frowned.
 It did not live up to our expectations.
 We felt that it was a bit one dimensional and boring.
+In the blind tasting, against the Ardbeg 10 year old whisky, the difference was even more evident.

-Ardbeg is slightly less medicinal than Laphroaig, however, it is more balanced and complex.
+Ardbeg is less medicinal than Laphroaig, however, it is more balanced and complex.
 Lagavulin has a more oily mouthfeel than the Ardbeg; however, the oiliness also seems to capture some raw alcohol notes.

 Also Read: Ardbeg 10 vs An Oa Whisky